What can YOU do to drive CRM adoption?

 Start running your meetings from dashboards.
 As soon as you’re live, nothing but CRM activity should matter.
 No more spreadsheets, Word docs, whatever.
 If it isn’t in the CRM, it doesn’t exist.
 Really-really.
 If you can’t, then the dashboards aren’t set upright.
 Let’s fix that!

 Make sure you have good KPIs.
 Did we mention dashboards?
 A dashboard is much more effective if it has objective goals in it.
 “10 face-to-face meetings a week”, “$500,000 in pipeline added every quarter”, “all key clients called every month.”
 (Learn about KPIS in the CRM in this post)

 Leverage some competitive juices.
 Stack rankings are grrrreat to see on dashboards.
 Fire up some competition between reps by sharing performance in the same chart.

 MBE (Manage By Exceptions).
 Use a wall of shame.
-You don’t have to call it that, but using “exceptions” reports to highlight, “Hey, it looks like we’re not doing things in the best way,” particularly when it makes a rep’s non-compliance show up to their peers tends to change behavior pretty promptly.
+You don’t have to call it that, but using “exceptions” reports highlighting, “Hey, it looks like we’re not doing things in the best way,” particularly when it makes a rep’s non-compliance show up to their peers, tends to change behavior pretty promptly.